 Fashion Without Limits’ mission is three-fold:

-To strengthen the impact of fashion design, positive body image and self-esteem for 100 million women whose dress size is above size 14, in the US who can not find well fitting lifestyle appropriate apparel above a size 14.
+To strengthen the impact of fashion design, positive body image and self-esteem for 100 million in the US who can not find well fitting lifestyle appropriate apparel above a size 14.

 Reduce a 62+billion-dollar apparel return crisis (in the US alone) and

 Boost our national economy by directing billions of dollars back into the supply/demand chain.

 The Fashion Without Limits® Professor Award is given to the professor (s) who exemplifies the mission of Fashion Without Limits, who shares their passion, enthusiasm in teaching a fresh new and invigorated way for an inclusive fashion education to their young designers.
 Award: Corning Glass Fashion Without Limits® Goddess Statue

 The Fashion Without Limits® Designer Award is given to the designer who clearly connects and embraces celebrating a woman’s body™ and those of men and juniors in new and innovative fashion outlets.
 The winner is chosen based on the designer’s innovative design incorporating effortless style, impeccable fit and commercial viability factor.